rclone/rclone/docs/content/imagekit.md

 d) Delete this remote
 y/e/d> y
 ```
-List directories in top level of your Media Library
+List directories in the top level of your Media Library
 ```
 rclone lsd imagekit-media-library:
 ```
-Make a new directory
+Make a new directory.
 ```
 rclone mkdir imagekit-media-library:directory
 ```
-List the contents of a directory
+List the contents of a directory.
 ```
 rclone ls imagekit-media-library:directory
 ```